meshalalsultan/Product-Recommandation-System/README.md

 Create product recommendations
 Test product recommendations model

-We'll be using a few libraries for this exercise:
+We'll be using a few libraries :

 Watson Machine Learning Client: Client library to work with the Watson Machine Learning service on IBM Cloud.
 Library available on pypi.
 Service available on IBM Cloud.
 Pixiedust: Python Helper library for Jupyter Notebooks.
 Available on pypi.